IOS APP DEVELOPMENT / TELEHEALTH + MEDTECH

 SwiftData & Core Data

-On-device persistence with optional iCloud sync through the user’s own Apple ID.
+on-device persistence, optional iCloud sync through the user's own Apple ID

 HealthKit & Sensors